 Throughout the world, there are many stitchers who meet formally and informally to learn from each other and fellowship.
 It’s these groups who have helped to revitalize this art form and will help expand it into the future.
-I apologize to all the groups that I cannot possibility mention here by name.
+There are doubtless many groups out there that are not mentioned here, but here are a few.

-We could fill several newsletters just talking about the designers.
-I have restrained myself to four.
+We could fill several articles just talking about the designers, but here are a few.

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: